Showing posts with label Platformers - Puzzle. Show all posts

 The CryptO'pinion?

-I have thoroughly enjoyed playing Spikey in Transylvania!
-However, it's not a big adventure and there isn't enough food available to replenish his energy.
-Also, the puzzles are quite easy (even for me) and I completed the entire thing in just a couple of hours!
-I cannot imagine fans of Dizzy, Elf, Spellbound or Stormlord will be impressed by that?
+I have thoroughly enjoyed Spikey in Transylvania!
+However, it's not a big adventure, and there isn't enough food available to replenish his energy.
+Also, the puzzles are easy (even for me), and I completed the entire thing in a couple of hours!
+I can't imagine fans of Dizzy, Spellbound, or Stormlord will be impressed by that.

-However, ignoring these quibbles, this is extremely enjoyable and very addictive.
+Ignoring my quibbles, this is extremely enjoyable and incredibly addictive.
 So I loved the progress I made right from the start.
-The puzzles are logical without any irritatingly pointless solutions which meant I continued on and loved every second.
+The puzzles are logical without any irritatingly pointless solutions, which meant I continued on.
 So how can I say anything terrible about a game that gave me so much pleasure?
 I cannot.

-Before you view my map (click it), grab this cool puzzler for either a floppy disk or a hard drive and enjoy...
+• Before you view my map (click it), grab this puzzler on a floppy or a hard drive.

 Sunday, January 07, 2018